t-haehnel/VFTModels/README.md

     model = Word2VecModel()
     model.load_wv("enwiki-20221020-pages-articles.kv")

 The file name of the Semantic Relatedness Model *enwiki-20221020-pages-articles.kv* needs to be updated to the downloaded or self-trained model file.
+Also, the second model with the extension .kv.vectors.npy (e.g. *enwiki-20221020-pages-articles.kv.vectors.npy*) needs to be stored in the same directory.

-The clusters can be identified using:
+After initializing the model, the clusters can be identified using:

     model.calculate_clusterids(words, sim_threshold=threshold)

 The parameter *threshold* defines the pairwise semantic relatedness threshold which defines whether two words belong to a cluster or not.
 The value 0.3 should be used for phonematic VFTs and 0.4 for semantic VFTs.
 The parameter *words* needs to be a pd.DataFrame with a column *words* which contains all words which were produced in one VFT.
 A pd.DataFrame will be returned which contains another column indicating the clusters.
 All words sharing the same ID in this column are part of the same cluster.

-## 3. Analyzing the words of a semantic Verbal Fluency Task (VFT) using traditional list-based clustering
+## 3. Analyzing the words of a Semantic Verbal Fluency Task (VFT) using traditional list-based clustering

-to do
+To compare the clustering results of the new Semantic Relatedness Model with traditional clustering methods, we implemented also traditional rule-based and list-based clustering methods.
+The algorithms used are based on the publication of Troyer et al.:

+**1. Troyer, A. K., Moscovitch, M. & Winocur, G. Clustering and switching as two components of verbal fluency: Evidence from younger and older healthy adults.
+Neuropsychology 11, 138–146 (1997).
+DOI: 10.1037/0894-4105.11.1.138**

+The traditional list-based clustering is based on thematic lists of animals.
+These need to be provided as a .csv file.
+An German example can be found in the file "database/de/animal_categories.csv".
+The file requires a column with the header "category" and a column with the header "word".

+A short tutorial how to perform list-based clustering can be found in the Jupyter Notebook file example/Example.ipynb.

+First, the clustering model needs to be initialized and populated using the animal-lists-file:

+    model = TraditionalClustering()
+    model.initialize_semantic_list(filename="../database/de/animal_categories.csv")

+After initializing the model, the clusters can be identified using:

+    model.calculate_clusterids_semantic(words, sim_threshold=threshold)

+The parameter *words* needs to be a pd.DataFrame with a column *words* which contains all words which were produced in one VFT.
+A pd.DataFrame will be returned which contains another column indicating the clusters.
+All words sharing the same ID in this column are part of the same cluster.

-## 4. Analyzing the words of a phonematic Verbal Fluency Task (VFT) using traditional rule-based clusterin
+## 4. Analyzing the words of a Phonematic Verbal Fluency Task (VFT) using traditional rule-based clusterin

-to do
+The traditional rule-based clustering is based on phonematic rules shared by sequential words.
+These rules need to be stored in a database.
+An German example can be found in the file "database/de/phonematic_pairs.csv".
+The file requires a column "word1" and "word2" where each word pair produced by a patient needs to be stored.
+Each word pair needs to be stored only once.
+For each word pair, the word occuring first in the alphabet should be word1 and the other word should be treated as word2.
+Additionaly, the file requires 4 more rows: first_two, rhyme, vowel_diff_only, homonyms which indicate the four rules used for identifying clusters.
+The value *1* indicates that the rule is fulfilled and *0* indicates that it is not.

+A short tutorial how to perform list-based clustering can be found in the Jupyter Notebook file example/Example.ipynb.

+First, the clustering model needs to be initialized and populated using the animal-lists-file:

+    model = TraditionalClustering()
+    model.initialize_phonematic_list(filename="../database/de/phonematic_pairs.csv")

+After initializing the model, the clusters can be identified using:

+    model.calculate_clusterids_phonematic(words, sim_threshold=threshold)

+The parameter *words* needs to be a pd.DataFrame with a column *words* which contains all words which were produced in one VFT.
+A pd.DataFrame will be returned which contains another column indicating the clusters.
+All words sharing the same ID in this column are part of the same cluster.